To install, the application has to be Run as Administrator:

 The steps above do not need to be repeated after the initial setup.

 You are now ready to launch the GUI into the system tray so you can log in

 Launch the GUI by double-clicking on the desktop OpenVPN-GUI icon or from the Start Menu

 This will place the application in the system tray

 Go to the system tray, right-click and pick your connection then select 'Connect'

 A window will pop up (note: the image above is only a representation.
 Your actual pick list will be longer) -- enter your user name and password and the VPN will connect

-You know you are connected when the red icon turns green
+You know you are connected when the gray icon turns green

 You can log in and out using the system tray icon as many times as you wish.
 If you reboot the computer or exit the application from the system tray re-launch the icon using the OpenVPN-GUI icon.

 To set up Windows to auto start OpenVPN and log you into a default connection, please see this page.